Installing Galera Manager

 Download the Installer

 Below are more details on these steps to download and run the Installer.
-The questions you’ll be presented when installing are fairly self-explanatory.
+The questions you will be presented when installing are fairly self-explanatory.
 However, you may want to read this page before beginning, in case there are questions about which you want to know more before starting the installation.

-To install Galera Manager, you’ll need to download the Installer to the computer chosen as the Galera Manager host.
-Currently Installer runs on the following x86_64 Linux distributions: Ubuntu 18.04 and 20.04, CentOS 7, Debian 10 (“buster”) and Debian 11 (“bullseye”).
+To install Galera Manager, you will need to download the Installer to the computer chosen as the Galera Manager host.
+Currently Installer runs on the following x86_64 Linux distributions: Ubuntu 20.04 and Ubuntu 22.04, Debian 11 (“bullseye”) and Debian 12 (“bookworm”), RedHat 8 and RedHat 9.
 Eventually, the Installer will be made available for other distributions.

-After you’ve decided on and prepared the Galera Manager Host, you’ll need to download the Installer from Codership’s site at this address:
+After you’ve decided on and prepared the Galera Manager Host, you will need to download the Installer from Codership’s site at this address:

 chmod +x gm-installer

-Having downloaded the installation program and made it executable, you’re ready to run the Installer to install Galera Manager.
+Having downloaded the installation program and made it executable, you are ready to run the Installer to install Galera Manager.

 Start the Installer